Oghma-Infinium/Revenant/README.md

 **PLEASE DO NOT DM OR PING  ME ON DISCORD!
 (INCLUDING REPLY PINGS)**

-You are **required** to read the [FAQ](https://github.com/Oghma-Infinium/Revenant/blob/main/Documentation/FAQ.md), [Config](https://github.com/Oghma-Infinium/Revenant/blob/main/Documentation/CONFIG.md), [Gameplay Guide](https://github.com/Oghma-Infinium/Revenant/blob/main/Documentation/GAMEPLAY.md) and [Trello](https://trello.com/b/khix4egd/Revenant-bug-reports) before seeking support.

 If you still have an issue with the list after reading the above docs, feel free to join the [Waking Dreams](https://discord.gg/wakingdreams) Discord server for support. **Only latest version of the list is supported.** Please be mindful of pings when asking for support and note that modified installations are **not supported**, including editing INIs or MCMs —to the modlist, adding mods, removing mods, using console commands (unless adviced by staff) counts as modification and thus voids official support.
-Only changes explicitly stated in the [Config Doc](https://github.com/Oghma-Infinium/Revenant/blob/main/Documentation/CONFIG.md) are supported.
 There is separate channel in Discord for discussing modifications to Revenant.

 **If you encounter issues with an item/NPC/object or similar, please click the item in console and take a screenshot when submitting a bug report.
 Posting a screenshot of the issue without a console click will most likely be overlooked.**